arivictor/intentional-architecture-in-python/book/5-use-cases.md

 ## The Problem We Haven't Solved

-Look back at all the use cases we've built.
-They work.
-They orchestrate domain logic cleanly.
-They handle errors.
-They coordinate multiple aggregates.

-But there's a problem.
-A big one.

-Look at this line:
+Look at this line from our use cases:

 ```python
 member = self.member_repository.get_by_id(member_id)
 ```

 What is `member_repository`?
-Where does it come from?
-What does it do?

-It loads a member from somewhere.
-Probably a database.
-Maybe a file.
-Maybe an external API.
-We don't know, and that's the point—the use case doesn't care *how* members are loaded.
-It just needs to load them.

-But here's the issue: `member_repository` is infrastructure.
-It's a concrete implementation that talks to a database.
-And our use case depends on it.
+Right now, it's a concrete object—probably `PostgresMemberRepository` or `SqliteMemberRepository`.
+Our use case depends on infrastructure.

 Look at the constructor: